minkphp/docs/guides/session.rst

 .. note::

-    In browser controllers, the access to http-only cookies may be restricted as they cannot be accessed in Javascript.
+    In browser controllers, you may be be restricted to controlling only http-only cookies because others cannot be accessed through JavaScript.

 Status Code Retrieval
 ---------------------